Prussian campaign (1626–1629): Assault on Käsemark

-Gustavus returned to Pillau on 8 May 1627 with new reinforcements for the army and the Swedish army grew to 21,000, with the Commonwealth increasing their forces to 17,000.
+Gustavus returned to Pillau on 8 May 1627 with new reinforcements for the army, and the Swedish army grew to 21,000, with the Commonwealth increasing their forces to 17,000.
 Despite this, the Poles were able to retain the field advantage, since the Swedes were forced to allocate a large portion of their forces to defending their camps.
-The Swedish situation had become complicated, while the Swedes remained entrenched in Danziger Haupt and Dirschau, two Commonwealth armies were deployed against them.
+The Swedish situation had become complicated, while the Swedes remained entrenched in Gdańsk Head and Dirschau, two Commonwealth armies were deployed against them.
 The Swedes had imposed a blockade, but the Commonwealth forces had done the same to them.
 George William could not choose whose side to be on, but in the end, he chose not to support the Swedes.

-Having resolved the situation with George William, Gustavus attempted to relieve the besieged camp at Danziger Haupt by carrying out a night-time amphibious assault on the Danzig controlled bastion of Käsemark opposite Danziger Haupt.
+Having resolved the situation with George William, Gustavus attempted to relieve the besieged camp at Gdańsk Head by carrying out a night-time amphibious assault on the Danzig-controlled bastion of Käsemark opposite Gdańsk Head.
 Unfortunately for the Swedes, the sentries heard the Swedes approaching and opened fire.
 With the Swedes losing the element of surprise, the operation failed.

-In a letter to John Casimir, his brother in law, who had become the regent of Sweden in Gustavus' place, he wrote:
+In a letter to John Casimir, his brother-in-law, who had become the regent of Sweden in Gustavus' place, he wrote:

 We went to the island of Hoefft, the enemy was just over against us on the Dantzic side, and began to play upon us with his cannon.
-Johan Baner and Count Thurn were to lead the first attack and I was to second them with the pikemen.
+Johan Baner and Count Thurn were to lead the first attack, and I was to second them with the pikemen.
 We were all divided into our respective boats, and all would have gone well if my fellows had obeyed orders; but only one boat (Axel Duvall's) reached the opposite bank.
-The others mostly got stuck on a sand-bank, and one division of boats rowed in a wrong direction.
+The others mostly got stuck on a sandbank, and one division of boats rowed in the wrong direction.
 So I jumped into a little boat to set the matter right.
 And because it is apt to get rather hot on such occasions, I was actually hit in the belly by a shot.
 But I have God to thank that it has not endangered my life or my health, and I hope in a few days to be able to direct the work again.